yao-creative/NLP_on_books/README.md

 ### About:
    The book scraper is an easy way to scrape any ".txt", ".pdf," ".utf-8," etc... type files from a webpage.
 If no initial link to a targeted file type is found on the page it will look for the keywords: "read more," "pdf," and "download" and follow the links to potentially find the targeted file before reaching a max crawl limit.
-All files found will be saved to pdf, txt, and var formats.
-The var format is a book object which contains the title of the book parsed from the page, the download link, a pdfReader object from pyPDF, and a dictionary of possible file types which were able to be saved as.
+All files found will be saved to pdf and txt.
 ### __Similar to the Gutenberg_scrape.py__:
 You just need to
-1) Change your pdf, var (book object), text paths in class.py and book_scraper.py SAVE_PDF_PATH
+1) Change your pdf, text paths in class.py and book_scraper.py SAVE_PDF_PATH
-SAVE_VAR_PATH
 SAVE_TEXT_PATH

 2) Change MAXDEPTH to the depth of crawl if the crawler can't find the target file type.
 4) Create new folder
 Code: